Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Introduction

-\begin{enumerate}[(i)] \item Dialogue: the ability to autonomously converse with the users, covering numerous topics always keeping into account users' preferences; \item Activity planning: the generation of complex plans ``grounded" on the robot's capabilities; \item Collective learning: the acquisition and sharing of the results with other devices; \item Perception: the processing of data acquired by the robot's sensors to perform tasks such as face, speech, and speaker recognition. \end{enumerate}
+\begin{enumerate}[(i)] \item Dialogue: the ability to autonomously converse with the users, covering numerous topics, always keeping into account users' preferences; \item Activity planning: the generation of complex plans “grounded" on the robot's sensorimotor capabilities; \end{enumerate}